 In your relationship, you may already be commingling your financial affairs.
 You may even eventually entrust your partner in all things financial.
 But this commitment level also adds potential complexity when it comes to issues like future estate planning.

 For example, if you are not married, there are risks that your savings, property, or care of children could inadvertently pass to someone other than your partner.
-This may be even more of a risk for those who identify as LGBTQ (for example, unfavorable outcomes with your blood relatives).
+This may be even more of a risk for those who are LGBTQ (for example, unfavorable outcomes with your blood relatives).

 To ensure your intentions are followed, here are some estate planning tools and strategies to help protect yourself and your partner’s interests: